miguelpinto128/ToDoList/README.md

 # ToDoList

+- ToDo List app built with React Native using:
+- Expo
+- Expo Navigation
+- Expo SQLite (local database)
+- Styled Components
+- Typescript

+## Functional Tests

+- Tested on Android and IOS

+## Unit Tests

+-

 ## Observations

-- Swipe on task to se the edit button
+- Swipe left on task to se the edit button
-- Test User info
+- Mocked User info for login (can create your own then delete this test user, test user will be added to database again)
   - email: test@gmail.com
   - password: 123456